kenballus/smtp-garden/README.md

 A containerized arrangement of various open-source SMTP and SMTP-like servers for differential fuzzing.
 Part of the [DIGIHEALS](https://github.com/narfindustries/digiheals-public) [ARPA-H](https://arpa-h.gov/) collaboration.

-## Status (as of 3/11/2025)
+## Status (as of 3/20/2025)
 The SMTP garden is ready for fuzzing development.
 New servers may be added any time.
 - Images:
   - Relay-only / MTA servers
     - aiosmtpd, msmtp, nullmailer, Sendmail
   - SMTP with relay and local delivery
-    - Exim, Postfix, Apache James, OpenSMTPD
+    - Exim, Postfix, Apache James, OpenSMTPD, Courier MTA
+    - NOTE: error discovered in Exim local delivery.
+Stand by.
 - Configuration of LMTP Servers:
     - Dovecot
   - Configuration of Submission Servers (i.e. "smarthost-only"):
     - Dovecot
+    - Courier MTA (in progress, needs testing)
   - Other candidate SMTP servers/MTAs are listed in [issues](https://github.com/kenballus/smtp-garden/issues)
-    - Courier MTA is under active development
   - Support containers:
     - `echo` server improved with async methods.
 An output filter/beautifier and a batch sending ability would be nice.
     - DNS container for MX records ("dns-mx" running dnsmasq) on standby, but docker built-in DNS has been sufficient so far